silver-ag/visions/README.md

 ## VideoOut

 The VideoOut module draws sound data on the screen.
 In each (audio) frame it draws a pixel with a given position and colour.
 This can be used like a scope, or by setting up the position input to scan across the whole image.
+It can display the resulting image in a separate resizable window.

 | Input | Description |
 |-------|-------------|